 5. Don’t focus on just one retailer or region if your books are wide

-One of the most unique features of the BookBub Ads platform is the ability to directly target readers who purchase ebooks from every major ebook retailer (Amazon, Apple, Barnes & Noble, Google Play, and Kobo) across multiple regions (US, UK, Canada, Australia, and India).
+One of the most unique features of the BookBub Ads platform is the ability to directly target readers who purchase ebooks from every major ebook retailer (Amazon, Apple, Barnes & Noble, Google Play, and Kobo) across multiple regions (US, UK, Canada, and Australia).

 Our audience reflects the larger ebook market, so Amazon US readers make up a large portion of our audience.
 However, they are also targeted by a greater number of ad campaigns than the other segments, so advertisers often find they can win impressions at lower costs when targeting international audiences or readers on other retailers.